-The Guardian political reporter Ben Jacobs and Congressional Quarterly and Roll Call senior writer John Donnelly talk about recent incidents in which they were physically attacked while reporting the news.
+The Guardian political reporter Ben Jacobs talks about a recent incident in which he was physically attacked while reporting the news.

-These were two in series of recent incidents in which U.S. journalists have been assaulted or arrested while reporting the news.
+This was just one in a series of recent incidents in which U.S. journalists have been assaulted or arrested while reporting the news.
 The First Amendment guarantees journalists the right to report the news without fear of retaliation by government officials.
 Critics have cited the Trump administration’s hostility toward journalists as causing a decline in press freedom in the United States.

 “The President and the Press” explores the Trump administration’s relationship with the press, pertinent challenges to the First Amendment, and protecting the free flow of information in a divided nation.